Part I: The Presence and Role of Behavior in A Course in Miracles

 Some students, no doubt, will be tempted to assume the editors were guided to remove those references to behavior because they are inconsistent with Jesus’ real emphasis on thought.
 Yet for a number of reasons this simply does not hold up.
 First, the editors removed the emphasis on behavior only sporadically.
 They left in some very heavy emphasis on behavior.
-You can’t get more emphatic than Jesus saying “I have enjoined you to behave as I behaved” (T-5.II.12:1).
+You can’t get more emphatic than Jesus saying “I have enjoined you to behave as I behaved” (T-5.III.12:4).
 Second, even though the editors often took care to remove the word “behavior,” they seemingly took no care to remove the concept.
 When the concept was expressed in other words (like “do” or “action”), they left it alone.
 For instance, they never once changed the word “action,” even though an action is obviously the same thing as a behavior.

-Third, these early references to behavior in the Urtext are entirely consistent with what the Course says in other language throughout all three volumes.
+Third, these references to behavior in the early dictation are entirely consistent with what the Course says in other language throughout all three volumes.
 Later on, for instance, the Course speaks frequently of how we should “use the body” only for communication.
 We all understand that “use the body” is a reference to behavior.
 Similarly, when the Course talks about our relationships, do we really think it is excluding from those relationships our physical interaction?
 Or when it talks about giving to others, teaching them, setting an example for them, and speaking the words of the Holy Spirit to them, surely we realize that these, too, are mainly references to our behavior.
 So the same emphasis on behavior is there throughout the Course, just in different words.

-In the end, then, all the editors succeeded in doing was sporadically removing the word “behavior” from the early chapters of the Text.
+In the end, then, all the original editors succeeded in doing was inconsistently removing the word “behavior” from the early chapters of the Text.
 They didn’t remove the concept, either from those early chapters or from the Course as a whole.
 The concept is still there, all the way through.
 Given that, their bias against the word “behavior” is revealed to be just that—a bias.
 If Jesus had wanted behavior either removed or toned down, surely he would have wanted the concept to be removed or toned down consistently throughout the Course.
 Thankfully, however, this bias of the editors is one that had no real effect on the big picture.